-Who Is Sam Bankman-Fried, the FTX co-founder in news for one of the biggest crypto demolitions
+Who Is Sam Bankman-Fried, The FTX Co-Founder In News For One Of The Biggest Crypto Demolitions

 As a result, investors such as Sequoia Capital, which pumped in USD 213.5 million, as per Forbes, marked their shares in FTX to zero dollars.

-Bloomberg reported on 11 November that the billionaire was now worth zero, calling it “one of history’s greatest-ever destructions of wealth.”
+Bloomberg reported on 11 November that the billionaire was now worth nothing, calling it “one of history’s greatest-ever destructions of wealth.”

 How did this great fall happen and what did CoinDesk report?